-Photo taken by Bob Willoughby provided by Kim Lundgreen.
+Photo by Bob Willoughby provided by Kim Lundgreen.
 Thanks, Kim!

-February 12, 1955: The Oscar nominations for 1954 were announced live on TV for the first time, from the NBC Studios in Burbank, California.
+February 12, 1955: The Oscar nominations for 1954 were announced live on TV from the NBC Studios in Burbank, California.
+This was the first time that the announcement of the nominations was televised.
 It was no surprise that Judy was nominated for Best Actress for her role in A Star Is Born.
 Note that in the clipping above, the newspaper inexplicably chose to use a photo of Judy from almost 20 years prior.

 A very pregnant Judy was at the NBC Studios for the announcement along with husband Sid Luft.
 In the photos below she’s seen with Jane Wyman, June Allyson, Greer Garson, Jack Webb, Humphrey Bogart, and Lauren Bacall (from behind).

 February 12, 1959: Judy and her husband Sid Luft were recently photographed at New York’s Grand Central Station.
 The couple was on their way to Florida for a vacation.